abduelmorsi/ElajyApp/README.md

-# 🔮 Elajy – علاجي: Sudan’s Lifeline E-Pharmacy App
+# 🔮 Elajy – علاجي: Sudan’s First Lifeline E-Pharmacy App

 **Elajy** is a dual-interface mobile app that connects patients and pharmacists across Sudan to streamline medicine access, donations, and consultations, all in **Arabic**.